 Understanding the fees associated with obtaining a cash advance from a credit card is as easy as checking the terms of the card, which can usually be done from the bank’s website or by consulting your cardholder agreement.
 While individual banks tend to charge the same fees for each card in its offerings, this isn’t always the case, so be sure to double check the terms of the specific card.

 All in all, the big-bank credit cards offering cash advances will charge fairly similar interest rates and fees for the service.
 As such, selecting the right card should take into account the other features, fees, and functions of the prospective credit card as much (if not more than) the actual fees charged for the cash advance.

-Our top choices have low or average fees in combination with attractive benefits and rewards.
+Many of our top choices have low or average rates and fees, in combination with attractive benefits and rewards.

-Providing the lowest cash advance APR and fees we found, any of our top five favorite Capital One cards would be a solid choice for a cash advance.
-Cardholders will enjoy a (relatively) low 23.99% APR on cash advances, and are charged a minimum fee of $10 or 3% of the advance — whichever is higher — for the service.
+With low cash advance APRs and fees, any of our top five favorite Capital One cards would be a solid choice for a cash advance.
+Cardholders will enjoy a (relatively) low APR on cash advances, and are charged a minimum fee of $10 or 3% of the advance — whichever is higher — for the service.